 How To Cook A Flank Steak

-The best way to cook flank steak is on the grill at medium-high to high heat.
+The best way for cooking flank steak is on the grill at medium-high to high heat.

 Flank is also great when popped in the smoker for a while to add a little extra flavor.
 You do have to keep an eye on the temperature, though, because it has to be low enough that you can finish it off with a sear.